mjordan/islandora_workbench_docs/docs/development_guide.md

 ![Maximum field values example](images/max_field_values.png)

 Each field type's cardinality configuration complicates creating and updating field instances because Workbench must deal with situations where input CSV data for a field contains more values than are allowed, or when the user wants to append a value to an existing field instance rather than replace existing values, potentially exceeding the field's configured cardinality.
-Drupal's REST interface is very strict about cardinaltiy, and if Workbench tries to push up a field's JSON that violates the field's cardinality, the HTTP request fails and returns a `422 Unprocessable Content` response for the node containing the malformed field data.
+Drupal's REST interface is very strict about cardinality, and if Workbench tries to push up a field's JSON that violates the field's cardinality, the HTTP request fails and returns a `422 Unprocessable Content` response for the node containing the malformed field data.
 To prevent this from happening, code within field type classes needs to contain logic to account for the three different types of cardinality and for the specific JSON structure created from the field data in the input CSV.
 When it detects that the number of instances in the CSV data surpasses the field's maximum configured cardinality, Workbench will truncate the incoming data and log that it did so via the `log_field_cardinality_violation()` utility function.

 To illustrate this complexity, let's look at the `update()` method within the `SimpleField` class, which handles field types that have the Python structure `[{"value": value}]` or, for "formatted" text, `[{"value": value, "format": text_format}]`.

 !!! note
     Note that the example structure in the preceding paragraph shows a single value for that field.
 It's a list, but a list containing a single dictionary.
 If there were two values in a field, the structure would be a list containing two dictionaries, like `[{"value": value}, {"value": value}]`.
 If the field contained three values, the structure would be `[{"value": value}, {"value": value}, {"value": value}]`

-Lines 47-167 in the sample `update()` method apply when the field is configiured to have a limited cardinality, either 1 or a specific number higher than 1.
+Lines 47-167 in the sample `update()` method apply when the field is configured to have a limited cardinality, either 1 or a specific number higher than 1.
 Within that range of lines, 49-113 apply if the `update_mode` configuration setting is "append", and lines 115-167 apply if the `update_mode` setting is "replace".
 Lines 169-255 apply when the field's cardinality is unlimited.
 Within that range of lines, 171-214 apply if the `update_mode` is "append", and lines 215-255 apply if it is "replace".
 An `update_mode` setting of "delete" simply removes all values from the field, in lines 28-30.

 ```python
 1.     def update(